Bollywood actors and their big bang comebacks

-Shriya Saran, who vanished from the Bollywood scene three years ago following a string of duds, has now bagged a film opposite Ajay Devgn.
-A look at some other actors who returned to the big screen after a long gap...
+Shriya Saran, who vanished from Bollywood three years ago following a string of duds, has now bagged a film opposite Ajay Devgn.
+A look at some other actors who made a comeback on the big screen

 Of late, Bollywood has been witnessing a surge in the number of actors who created a sensation when they first burst onto the big scene and faded soon after.
 And then they explored other options to stay afloat in showbiz.
 All of a sudden, Hindi filmdom seems to be looking at such actors in a new light.
 Like they say, they are back with a bang, bagging big films opposite big names.